Chemiosmosis in Mitochondria and Chloroplast

 Chemiosmosis, or electroosmosis, is the process by which energy stored in proton gradients is utilized to drive the production of ATP–an essential energy currency of cells and organisms alike.
 Although both mitochondria and chloroplasts participate in this process, there may be subtle distinctions.

 Chloroplasts use chemiosmosis during photosynthesis.
-When electrons pass down an electron transport chain and pass to pump protons from their respective locations into the lumen of thylakoids for photosynthesis, creating a proton gradient which powers ATP synthesis via an enzyme located within this membrane thylakoid membrane thylakoid membranes ATP synthase for energy generation.
+When electrons pass down an electron transport chain and pass to pump protons from their respective locations into the lumen of thylakoids for photosynthesis, creating a proton gradient that powers ATP synthesis via an enzyme located within this membrane thylakoid membranes ATP synthase for energy generation.

-Chemiosmosis plays an essential part in both cell respiration and photosynthesis, helping cells produce energy efficiently and effectively in order to produce ATP for energy storage and production.
+Chemiosmosis plays an essential part in both cell respiration and photosynthesis, helping cells produce energy efficiently and effectively to produce ATP for energy storage and production.

 Chemiosmosis in mitochondria

-Proton gradients then drive ATP production by means of an enzyme called ATP synthase located within the inner mitochondrial membrane.
+Proton gradients then drive ATP production using an enzyme called ATP synthase located within the inner mitochondrial membrane.
 As protons flow back into mitochondria through this mechanism, their energy is harnessed for producing more ATP through ADP and inorganic phosphate into ADP and eventually producing up to 32 molecules of ATP per glucose molecule consumed as energy in this final stage of cell respiration.

 known as oxidative phosphorylation and producing up to 32 molecules of ATP per glucose molecule consumed as energy output by this final stage process called oxidative phosphorylation that leads to cell respiration from food as energy storage for producing as energy is converted back from energy stored as potential into stored energy.

-Chemiosmosis plays a fundamental role in mitochondria, helping cells produce energy through oxygenative phosphorylation more efficiently and produce more ATP for use by their cells.
+Chemiosmosis plays a fundamental role in mitochondria, helping cells produce energy through oxygenation phosphorylation more efficiently and produce more ATP for use by their cells.

 Chemiosmosis in chloroplasts